vineethreddy-1459/Conference-Room-Booking-Management-System/README.md

 - Exit the system gracefully.
 This is a lightweight program designed for learning and demonstration purposes.
 It uses arrays and structures to manage rooms and bookings in memory.

- Features
-- Add Room: Register a new conference room with unique ID, name, and seating capacity.
-- Book Room: Reserve a room for a given date and time, with organizer details.
-- Conflict Detection: Prevents double-booking of the same room at overlapping times.
-- View Bookings: Displays all confirmed bookings.
-- Exit: Ends the program.

  Technologies Used
 - Language: C
 - Libraries: